efrainangon/StanfordGPACalculator/README.md

 # Stanford GPA Calculator

 This is a simple Python script to calculate your current and potential GPA using Stanford's 4.3 scale.
 It supports retaken courses and shows GPA for both first and latest attempts per course.
+THIS CURRENTLY DOES NOT SUPPORT C/NC CLASSES AND I WILL MAKE A UI SOON.

 ## Features
 - Calculates GPA using first attempt and latest attempt for each course